 In dough, a small concentration of salt slows the rate of yeast fermentation.
 This benefits the structure of the crumb and the flavour of the bread.
 View my article which explains the role of salt in bread.

 Salt is critical to make dough flavorful and hold its shape.
-Without it, dough would lack elasticity and collapse when shaped.
+Without it, the dough would lack elasticity and collapse when shaped.
 Bread made without salt is bland, you’ll need some salty food with it!

 No, it’s not necessary to separate the yeast and the salt when adding them to the mixing bowl.
-There is no benefit to do this unless the ingredients are going to be in contact for an extended period.
+There is no benefit to doing this unless the ingredients are going to be in contact for an extended period.